KIDA-BfR/Linked_Data_mapping_application/README.md

    ```bash
    streamlit run Home.py
    ```
-Note: System is still under the development.
+**Note**: System is still under the development.
 In case of errors refer to the stable release of the codes from https://github.com/KIDA-BfR/Linked_Data

 ---

 # Checking the MCP Option